TigerFishMan/shimal-task1/README.md

 }
 ```

-# How to run on docker
+# How to run on virtual environment

 Run the following commands